This Producer's Comments About Kate (Winslet & Beckinsale) Are The Worst

-“I don't think I fit the type of actress Michael Bay had met before,” Beckinsale revealed during her appearance on this week's The Graham Norton Show, as reported by Digital Spy.
+“I don't think I fit the type of actress Michael Bay had met before,” Beckinsale revealed in a new interview on The Graham Norton Show, as reported by Digital Spy.
 “I think he was baffled by me because my boobs weren't bigger than my head and I wasn't blonde.”

 "I'd just had my daughter and had lost weight, but was told that if I got the part, I'd have to work out," she explained.
 "And I just didn't understand why a 1940s nurse would do that."